-As delivered by Robert Mardini, ICRC Permanent Observer to the United Nations and Head of Delegation, ICRC NYC
+As delivered by Robert Mardini, ICRC Permanent Observer to the United Nations and head of delegation, ICRC NYC

-Thank you, Mr. President for convening this important debate today.
 The ICRC is grateful for the opportunity to address the Security Council and share our experience in connection with persons deprived of their liberty.

 In 2018 alone, the ICRC visited more than 1 million persons in places of detention.
-In our activities we come across programs whose aim is to prevent or eradicate violent extremism and in particular policies described as 'prevention of radicalization' and 'de-radicalization.'
+In our activities we come across programmes whose aim is to prevent or eradicate violent extremism and in particular policies described as 'prevention of radicalization' and 'de-radicalization.'

 Some measures targeting detainees accused or convicted of offenses related to terrorism can have harmful consequences not only for detainees themselves but also for the wider detained population and society as a whole.
 Such measures include placing detainees evaluated as radicalized or at risk of becoming radicalized in isolation; grouping them together in special wings or placing them under strict regimes; reducing access to services and rehabilitation programs; or submitting them to frequent or repeated transfers.
 The potential consequences of such measures contradict the aim of protecting the public from acts of violent nature.